Solitaire

 The Origins and History of Solitaire

-the game was first created.
-Some historians suggest that Solitaire dates back to the early
+game was first created.
+Some historians suggest that Solitaire dates back to the early 18th

-18th century in Northern Europe, particularly in Scandinavian countries, while others argue
+century in Northern Europe, particularly in Scandinavian countries, while others argue that it

-popularized as a game of endurance and skill, often played by French nobility.
-By the 19th
+as a game of endurance and skill, often played by French nobility.
+By the 19th century,

-century, Solitaire began to spread throughout Europe and eventually to the United States,
+Solitaire began to spread throughout Europe and eventually to the United States, where it became

 The game gained massive popularity with the advent of personal computers in the late 20th